 As a result, our activity-based program centers on hands-on, minds-on science investigations endorsed by the National Science Teachers Association (NSTA) and embodied in the Next Generation Science Standards (NGSS).

-The K-5 science curriculum encompasses all the science disciplines – physical, earth, space, and life sciences – including STEAM units that integrate science, technology, engineering, art, and mathematics, often within the same activity.
-Robotics units in the elementary grades are popular examples of STEAM in action, as are the projects the children design and develop in our Imaginarium, the ACDS makerspace.
+The K-5 science curriculum encompasses all the science disciplines – physical, earth, space, and life sciences – including STEM units that integrate science, technology, engineering, art, and mathematics, often within the same activity.
+Robotics units in the elementary grades are popular examples of STEM in action, as are the projects the children design and develop in our Imaginarium, the ACDS makerspace.

 In the elementary grades, students learn to think like scientists and engineers by:

 - Designing and conducting investigations and solving problems in our elementary science rooms;

 - Growing, digging, exploring and discovering in our organic garden – an “outdoor classroom”;

 - Programming and deploying cutting edge EV3 Lego Robotics equipment to accomplish tasks and explore technology’s potential to help solve problems;